ClusterCockpit/cc-metric-collector/internal/metricRouter/README.md

 ```
 The first line is comparable with the example in `drop_metrics`, it drops all metrics starting with `drop_metric_` and ending with a number.
 The second line drops all metrics of the first hardware thread (**not** recommended)

+## The `normalize_units` option
+The cc-metric-collector tries to read the data from the system as it is reported.
+If available, it tries to read the metric unit from the system as well (e.g. from `/proc/meminfo`).
+The problem is that, depending on the source, the metric units are named differently.
+Just think about `byte`, `Byte`, `B`, `bytes`, ...
+The [cc-units](https://github.com/ClusterCockpit/cc-units) package provides us a normalization option to use the same metric unit name for all metrics.
+It this option is set to true, all `unit` meta tags are normalized.

+## The `change_unit_prefix` section
+It is often the case that metrics are reported by the system using a rather outdated unit prefix (like `/proc/meminfo` still uses kByte despite current memory sizes are in the GByte range).
+If you want to change the prefix of a unit, you can do that with the help of [cc-units](https://github.com/ClusterCockpit/cc-units).
+The setting works on the metric name and requires the new prefix for the metric.
+The cc-units package determines the scaling factor.

 # Aggregate metric values of the current interval with the `interval_aggregates` option